o2r-project/architecture/docs/05_building-block-view.md

 - event-driven communication between microservices, and
 - synchronization between main document database and search index.

+!!!
+Note
-<div class="note">This "eventing hack" is expected to be replaced by a proper eventing layer for productive deployments.</div>
+    This eventing "hack" is expected to be replaced by a proper eventing layer for productive deployments.

 ##### 5.2.7.6 Blackbox Ephemeral file storage